On coherent Hopf 2-algebras: Introduction

 \section{Introduction}

-The study of higher group theory and quantum group theory is becoming more and more important in various branches of mathematics and physics, such as topological field theory and quantum gravity.
-In the present paper, the main idea of constructing a coherent quantum 2-group (or coherent Hopf 2-algebra) is to make a quantization on the 2-arrows corresponding to a 2-category.

-In \cite{Majid12} and \cite{Yael11}, the researchers constructed a strict quantum 2-group, while here we consider to construct a generalization of them.
-The quantum groups corresponding to the objects and morphisms are not necessarily coassociative, and thus there will be a corresponding coherence condition.
-For noncoassociative quantum groups, Hopf coquasigroups \cite{Majid09} usually offer some new properties and interesting examples, such as functions on Cayley algebras, hence we are motivated to build the coherent Hopf 2-algebra by Hopf coquasigroups.
-Moreover, the nonassociativity of Cayley algebras are controlled by a 3-cocycle coboundary corresponding to a 2-cochain, this fact will play an important role in satisfying the coherence condition of a coherent Hopf 2-algebra.
-We choose a special quantization for the 2-structure, such that by definition a coherent Hopf 2-algebra will be composed of two Hopf coquasigroups, which correspond to the ``quantum" object and morphisms.
+In this paper, we study coherent Hopf 2-algebras (or noncoassociative quantum 2-groups) as a generalization of strict Hopf 2-algebras \cite{XH2023}.
+Since Hopf coquasigroups \cite{Majid09} are noncoassociative quantum groups that provide many interesting examples, we are motivated to construct coherent Hopf 2-algebras from Hopf coquasigroups.
+Moreover, the coassociators of Hopf coquasigroups will play an important role in the coherence conditions of coherent Hopf 2-algebras.

-For a coherent 2-group, since all the morphisms are invertible, there is a groupoid structure based on of the composition of morphisms.
-Therefore, a quantum groupoid or Hopf algebroid will naturally exist in the coherent Hopf 2-algebra.
-These facts result in two different structures for the quantum 2-arrows, on one hand, it is a Hopf coquasigroup, which corresponds to the `horizontal' coproduct (or tensor coproduct); on the other hand it is also a Hopf algebroid, which corresponds to the `vertical' coproduct (or morphism cocomposition).
-These two kinds of coproducts also satisfy the interchange law.
-Moreover, the antipode of the Hopf coquasigroup preserves the coproduct of the Hopf algebroid while the antipode of the Hopf algebroid is a coalgebra map, which contradicts the usual property that the antipode is an anti-coalgebra map.
-The coherence condition will be described by a coassociator, which satisfies the ``3-cocycle" condition.
-When we consider Hopf algebras instead of Hopf coquasigroups with trivial coassociator, we will get a strict Hopf 2-algebra.
+Recall that for a classical coherent 2-group, all the 1-arrows and 2-arrows are weakly invertible.
+Moreover, for the set of 2-arrows carries two products: the `horizontal' and the `vertical' products, which form a nonassociative group and a groupoid, respectively.
+Therefore, by applying the idea of `2-arrow' quantization, a coherent Hopf 2-algebra could consist of two Hopf coquasigroups, which correspond to the `quantum 1-arrows' and `quantum 2-arrows'.
+Moreover, for the `quantum 2-arrows', it is on the one hand, a Hopf coquasigroup corresponds to the `horizontal' coproduct; on the other hand, a Hopf algebroid corresponds to the `vertical' coproduct.
+These two coproducts also satisfy the interchange law.
+As a coherent Hopf 2-algebra, the coherence condition is described by a coassociator, which satisfies the `3-cocycle' condition.

-For a strict 2-group, there is an equivalent definition, called crossed module of groups.
-In the ``quantum case" \cite{Yael11}, the researchers construct a crossed comodule of Hopf algebra as a strict quantum 2-group.
-Here we show that under some conditions, a crossed comodule of Hopf algebra is a strict Hopf 2-algebra with trivial coassociator.
-Several examples are also shown here, which can be characterised by the corresponding bialgebra morphisms.